Antoniotto I Adorno

-The Most Serene Prince Antoniotto Adorno (1340 – Finale Ligure, 1398) was the 6th doge of the Republic of Genoa and rose four times to this supposedly lifelong position, making him the person most often elected to the Doge office in the history of the republic.
+The Most Serene Prince Antoniotto Adorno (1340 – Finale Ligure, 1398) was the 6th doge of the Republic of Genoa and rose four times to the nominally lifelong position, making him the person most often elected to the Doge office in the history of the republic.

 Early career

 Antoniotto was the son of Adornino Adorno and Nicolosia della Rocca.
 Like most of the previous doges, Antoniotto was a merchant by trade; he was also reputed to be well-versed in law and literature and he is known to have pleaded in at least one case as an attorney.
 He began his political career as the governor (vicar) of Chivari in the early 1370s.
 In 1373, he took part in the successful invasion of the kingdom of Cyprus aboard his own private galley.

 Four times in office

 First dogeship

-On June 17, 1378, his partisans stormed the dogal palace and forced Domenico di Campofregoso to relinquish his position.
+On 17 June 1378 his partisans stormed the dogal palace and forced Domenico di Campofregoso to relinquish his position.
 Antonietto was elected doge by popular acclamation but, the same evening, his co-conspirator, Nicolò Guarco compelled him to resign and became the new doge in his place.
 Antoniotto had to leave the city and find refuge at the court of the Viscontis of Milan, sworn enemies of the Republic.

 He remained in exile in Savona until April 1383.
 Once he had returned to Genoa, he quickly started to conspire to oust doge Guarcò.
 The same year he managed to force his former accomplice out of office but he failed to win the ensuing elections; he was, however, allowed to remain in Genoa and entered the council of the Ancients.
-On June 15, 1384, at the death of doge Leonardo Montaldo, Antonietto was finally elected doge.
+On 15 June 1384, at the death of doge Leonardo Montaldo, Antonietto was finally elected doge.
 One of his first decisions was to have Niccolò Guarco imprisoned in Lerici.